angelesmarinbatana/PlacenetCapstoneProject/Documentation/Development.md

 2. Run `npm install` to install the required dependencies.
    - Be sure to repeat this command when pulling updated builds from the repo to ensure you have all of the up-to-date dependencies.

-3. Obtain the necessary firebaseConfig.js file, create a folder called `config` in the Placenet-App-Frontend folder, and place the firebaseConfig there.
-The app will not connect to the Firebase backend without it.

-4. Start the project by running the following while cd'd into the directory:
+3. Start the project by running the following while cd'd into the directory:

     > npx expo start

-5. To stop the process, simply press Ctrl/Cmd + C in the command window, or just close the window.
+4. To stop the process, simply press Ctrl/Cmd + C in the command window, or just close the window.